weecology/lab-manual/Using-HiPerGator.md

 The supercomputer is a shared resource, and the SLURM scheduler has to decide how to divvy it up.
 The method they use for deciding when it's your turn to use a machine based on a metric called "FairShare."
 You can see your FairShare number by typing `sshare -U` in your hipergator terminal.
 A FairShare of 0.5 means you've been using exactly your share.
 Larger numbers mean you can use more, while smaller numbers mean you're using more than your share and will be given lower priority.

 Your "usage" number is an exponentially-weighted moving average of the resources you've consumed, with a half-life of two weeks.
 So if you've "bursted" at 10x for a while, it might take a few weeks before you're given decent priority again.

+A more comprehensive description of FairShare is available [here](https://slurm.schedmd.com/priority_multifactor.html#fairshare).

 ## Bursting